 “So we packed everything up and moved to Boone,” she said with a grin.
 “But nothing could have prepared us for what happened next.”

-Exactly one week after moving to the High Country, Bobby had what Dr. Peter Ashline at The Cardiology Center described as a “widowmaker” heart attack.
+Exactly one week after moving to the High Country, Bobby had what Dr. Peter Ashline at The Heart & Vascular Center described as a “widowmaker” heart attack.
 To make matters worse, he was informed after surviving open heart surgery in Charlotte, NC, that he could no longer work.

 “At that point, the kids were getting up in age and we needed money,” she said.
 “I worked several jobs including a night shift position at K-Mart before finding my perfect fit at Watauga Medical Center.”

 Lisa was hired as a baker and tray starter at Watauga Medical Center 12 years ago this July.
 Most mornings she arrives at the hospital around 5:00 a.m. to enjoy a quiet cup of coffee before putting on her apron to bake hundreds of biscuits, some of which are sent to feed the inmates at the Watauga County Detention Center.
 Much like the operating room, which is located above the kitchen on the second floor of the hospital, the food services team uses every oven, stove, pot, pan and cutting board with surgical precision to feed nearly 500 people three meals a day.

 In addition to serving food in the hospital cafeteria, the kitchen team also works tirelessly with the clinical staff on the floors to prepare meal trays that meet each individual patient’s dietary needs, which can and often do change during a patient’s stay.